mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/adding-toolbar-button.md

 Here's an example.
-The widget's built-in `onClick` property does not distinguish between left and right mouse clicks, so to do this we need to use a script.
+The widget's built-in `onClick` property does not distinguish between left and right mouse clicks, so to do this we need to use a content script.
 The script looks like this:

-    this.addEventListener('click', function(event) {
+    window.addEventListener('click', function(event) {
       if(event.button == 0 && event.shiftKey == false)
         self.port.emit('left-click');